DITAWriter/pilot_training_mitchell_bomber/README.md

 - topics fully indexed *DONE*
 - keyword elements to be used in an appendix
 - fully accessible tables and images
-- short descriptions for every topic
+- short descriptions for every topic *First two chapters*
-- relationship tables the contents of each chapter *DONE*
+- relationship tables for the contents of each chapter *DONE*

 At the time of writing (February 2018) this project is now content- and image-complete, but still has some way to go.